michaeljblum/blog_itp/content/posts/gpt-beckett.md

 The only real downside to training with input text this small was that overfitting becomes a lot earier.
 While I could have tweaks some parameters, such as learning rate, to attenuate overfitting or slow it down, I didn't feel this was totally necessary, as a rough glance over my output showed that, while there was definitely some *actual* Beckett in my fake Beckett output, there was a whole lot of novel content as well.
 So my next step was to put together a Python script to do a few things, chief among them checking for lines of *actual* Beckett in the fake Beckett file, and removing them.

-The output can be seen in this [notebook](https://nbviewer.jupyter.org/github/michaeljblum/GPT-Beckett/blob/master/fake_beckett.ipynb).
+This script and the cleaned up output it produces can be seen in this [notebook](https://nbviewer.jupyter.org/github/michaeljblum/GPT-Beckett/blob/master/fake_beckett.ipynb).

 One sort of has to handpick and apply some degree of prejudice when reading over this output, discarding those lines that err a litle too far past the threshold of non-sensicalness that we somewhat arbitrarily set for ourselves when reading poetry that is so abstract in the first place.